dhannywi/surfwax_iss/README.md

 ![ISS](https://spectrum.ieee.org/media-library/an-orbiting-space-station-with-three-vertical-solar-panels-and-six-side-modules-a-snub-nosed-spaceship-approaches-from-the-rig.jpg?id=28235902&width=1200&height=516)
 # Surf Wax ISS

 Surf Wax ISS is a containarized Flask application for querying and returning interesting information from the ISS positional and velocity data.
-For the latest version, we added more functionalities to the REST API such as location tracking, updated the Dockerfile for increased protability, and Docker Compose to automate deployment.
+For the latest version, we added more functionalities to the REST API such as location tracking, updated the Dockerfile for increased protability, and included Docker Compose to automate deployment.
 You can find version 1.0 of the App [here](https://github.com/dhannywi/COE332/tree/main/homework04), and version 2.0 [here](https://github.com/dhannywi/COE332/tree/main/homework05).

 More information about the dataset used can be found in the [ISS Trajectory Data](https://spotthestation.nasa.gov/trajectory_data.cfm) website.
 The Orbital Ephemeris Message (OEM) data used contains ISS state vectors over a ~15 day period.